Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 Ready for Breakfast

-Most people want to eat cinnamon rolls in the morning.
-In that case, I suggest starting these rolls the day before in the evening (around 5 or 6pm).
-After the first rise, roll the dough out, spread the butter & sugar, then slice.
-Place the cut rolls in the baking pans, then cover with plastic wrap and stick them in the fridge.
+To have these whole wheat cinnamon rolls ready for breakfast, start them the evening before (around 5 or 6pm).
+After the first rise, roll the dough out, spread the butter & sugar, & slice.
+Place the cut rolls in the baking pan, then cover with plastic wrap and stick them in the fridge.

 These rolls should be fine in the refrigerator for 1-2 two days, however, if you need to make these farther ahead than that, you can freeze them after slicing the rolls.
-I recommend using a disposable foil pan if you need to freeze them.
+If you decide to freeze them, use a disposable foil pan for ease.

 At least a full day before you’d like to bake them, take them out of the freezer and put them in the fridge to begin the thawing process.
 In the morning, follow the steps outlined above to get them warmed up and baked.